aspnetzero/documents/docs/en/HealthChecks.md

     }
 ```

-After adding your new health check here, you will be able to see its status in json and ui automatically.
+After adding your new health check here, you will be able to see its status in JSON and UI automatically.

 ------

-**Endpoint:**
+**Endpoints:**

-- *MyCompanyName.AbpZeroTemplate.Web.Mvc*
+- *MVC project (Only exists in ASP.NET Core & jQuery version)*

-  Health checks ui endpoint: http://localhost:62114/healthchecks-ui   (if it is enabled)
+  Health checks UI endpoint: http://localhost:62114/healthchecks-ui   (if it is enabled)

-  Health checks json result endpoint: http://localhost:62114/healthz  (if it is enabled)
+  Health checks JSON result endpoint: http://localhost:62114/healthz  (if it is enabled)

-- *MyCompanyName.AbpZeroTemplate.Web.Host (Angular projects can use that health check)*
+- *Host project (Available in ASP.NET Core versions but designed for Angular project)*

-  Health checks ui endpoint: http://localhost:22742/healthchecks-ui   (if it is enabled)
+  Health checks UI endpoint: http://localhost:22742/healthchecks-ui   (if it is enabled)

-  Health checks json result endpoint: http://localhost:22742/healthz  (if it is enabled)
+  Health checks JSON result endpoint: http://localhost:22742/healthz  (if it is enabled)

-- MyCompanyName.AbpZeroTemplate.Web.Public
+- *Public Website*

-  Health checks ui endpoint: http://localhost:45776/healthchecks-ui   (if it is enabled)
+  Health checks UI endpoint: http://localhost:45776/healthchecks-ui   (if it is enabled)

-  Health checks json result endpoint: http://localhost:45776/healthz  (if it is enabled)
+  Health checks JSON result endpoint: http://localhost:45776/healthz  (if it is enabled)

 see also:
 https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks